-Open, casual internal communications, a relatively relaxed work culture, together with regular “Ideas Meetings” and constant feedback between employees and Management will help keep employees engaged and feel valued. 💡👂🏼
+Open, casual internal communications, a relatively relaxed work culture, together with regular “Ideas Meetings” and constant feedback between employees and Management will help keep employees engaged, heard and feel valued. 💡👂🏼

 2. Allocate Time for Employees to move Their Projects Forward

 …and check the progress. ⏰ Projects as a result of open discussions above/employee reviews (below) need time to action at work, and not during personal time.
 This may not only improve the efficiency of your business (by backing projects that improve efficiency & efficacy of an employee to do their work for example) but also boosts employee engagement, responsibility & self-confidence and their trust in management which altogether strengthens the work culture.

 3. Give Your Team the Right tools 🛠